rodrigonikolof/mywebsite/README.md

 Commit 9: Visual overhaul to try and look less bland.

 Commit 10: Adjustments to responsiveness, renamed FAQ to About Me.

+Commit 11: Adjusted side navbar width, updated content in Home Page and About me, re-adjusted responsiveness for scaling.